Eveldee/Nobeta-Guides/Any% NMG/README.md

 For this trial, follow the corridor until you reach the stairs.
 Use a purple crystal and then kill the two enemies downstairs using non-charged Thunder attack headshots then charge Thunder.

 Go downstairs, you will see the boulder breaking if you timed it right.
-Go up the stairs and then jump behind you at the top to reach the last Thunder magic book chest.
+Go up the stairs and then jump behind you on the right to reach the last Thunder magic book chest.
 From this point on, you have Thunder lvl.4, meaning that you can no longer get hit by your own Thunder.

 > [!NOTE]
 >